javaf/clh-lock/README.md

-MCS Queue Lock maintains a linked-list for threads waiting to enter critical section (CS).
+CLH Queue Lock maintains a linked-list for threads waiting to enter critical section (CS).

 Each thread that wants to enter CS joins at the